BitcoinDesign/Guide/projects.md

 # Projects

-We don’t just chat about design and create resources for designers, we are also deeply involved with projects to power up Bitcoiners through good design.
-If you are interested in helping out, check the links for each project, ask directly in the communities of those projects, or reach out in our [Slack]({{ site.slack_invite_url }}).
+We don’t just chat about design, we also actively work on improving design in the Bitcoin ecosystem.
+Projects launched by community members often focus on creating design resources.
+With collaborations, we try to help other Bitcoin projects improve the design and user experience of their products.
+For more details, see our [Collaboration](https://github.com/BitcoinDesign/Meta/blob/master/Collaboration.md) and [Project](https://github.com/BitcoinDesign/Meta/blob/master/Projects.md) documents.
+If you are interested in getting involved, reach out directly to the projects below, or reach out in our [Slack]({{ site.slack_invite_url }}).

 ## Community projects